ROS-Aerial/aerial_robotic_landscape/docs/index.md

 1. Use the git toolchain to get the documentation source code onto your local computer with `git clone git@github.com:ROS-Aerial/aerial_robotic_landscape.git`
 2. Modify the documentation as needed (add, change, delete).
-3. Test that it builds properly.
+3. Test that it builds properly with [mkdocs](https://www.mkdocs.org/).
+Check out their documentation for building the website and trying the website locally.
 4. Create a branch for your changes and create a pull request (PR) to pull it back into the documentation.

 --8<-- "docs/goatcounter.html"